 Tips for Handling Stress

-We know nursing can be extremely stressful, especially with the nursing shortage the profession has experienced over the last decade.
-Nurses are caregivers by nature, and they tend to put their needs on the backburner.
+We know health care traveling can be extremely stressful, especially with the health care professional shortage the profession has experienced over the last decade.
+Health care travelers are caregivers by nature, and they tend to put their needs on the backburner.
 Not managing your stress can not only take a toll on your personal and professional life, it can also be damaging to your health and wellbeing.
 Recently, the Royal College of Nursing, a founding member of the International Nurses Council, released “Managing your stress, a guide for nurses.”
 It outlines signs and symptoms to look for including:

 - Sleep disturbances